 To register your Edcamp, click here.
 Once your Edcamp is approved, we will send your kit via USPS.

-The Edcamp Encore program was designed to provide free resources to organizers who want to further the learning started at an Edcamp in order to increase one's understanding and develop strategies for implementation.
+The Edcamp Encore program was designed to provide support to organizers wanting to further the learning started at an Edcamp in order to increase educator knowledge and develop strategies for implementation.
 It is an Edcamp with a focus.

 - We encourage organizers to host an Edcamp Encore shortly after their Edcamp to keep the learning momentum going.

 - We encourage organizers to monitor interest the day of the Edcamp and identify sessions that were popular among participants.

 - We enourage organizers to reach out to particpants about their interests in further discussing the identified topic, and recruiting participants with specific expertise to faciliate the Encore discussion.